RenneLab/hybkit/docs/source/hybkit_toolkit.rst

     hyb and fold files.
 Scripts are implemented in Python3, and the hybkit module must be on the user's PYTHONPATH for script execution.

-    The command-line options and flags using the Python3 argparse module.
+    The command-line options and flags are generated with the Python3 argparse module.
 Relevant settings pertaining to specific hybkit classes are accessible via command-line flags, as demonstrated in the "shell_analysis" implementations in the :ref:`Example Pipelines`.